blindfish3/spider-monkey/README.md

 ### Possible gotchas
 #### Windows users
-Node and npm on Windows still has some pain points.
+Node and npm on Windows still have some pain points.
 The path length  issue happily appears [a thing of the past](https://github.com/npm/npm/blob/master/CHANGELOG.md#flat-flat-flat); but that doesn't mean it's plain sailing. node-gyp in particular is still a [significant enough problem](https://github.com/nodejs/node-gyp/issues/629) to put me off.
-Having wasted too much time trying to figure it out, and being reluctant to install 7-8GBs of Visual Studio dependencies to get it working I opted instead to use [Vagrant](https://www.vagrantup.com/docs/why-vagrant/) running Ubuntu.
-I've included a Vagrant file that will set up a box with the appropriate global dependencies (make sure you're running your command line as admin on first `vagrant up` and when you run `npm install`).
+Having wasted too much time trying to figure it out, and being reluctant to install 7-8GBs of Visual Studio dependencies to get it working, I opted instead to use a [Vagrant](https://www.vagrantup.com/docs/why-vagrant/) box running Ubuntu.
+I've included a Vagrant file that will set up the box with the appropriate global dependencies (make sure you're running your command line as admin on first `vagrant up` and when you run `npm install`).

 ## Usage